-For best results, use a communicating wall control to control this modulating furnace.
-A single stage or two-stage heating and cooling thermostat can be used with the furnace.
+A single stage heating and cooling thermostat can be used with the furnace.
 The furnace control board CPU will control the furnace and outdoor unit staging.
 A two stage heating and cooling thermostat can also be used to control the staging.
-However, full modulating capability will not be available when the furnace staging is controlled by the thermostat.
-Furnace staging will be limited to Minimum and Maximum inputs or Intermediate and Maximum inputs depending on the configuration of set-up switches SW1-2 and SW4-2.
+For two stage thermostat control of the furnace staging, turn SW1-2 ON at the furnace control board.
 For two stage thermostat control of a 2-stage outdoor unit, remove the ACRDJ jumper from the furnace control board.
 Refer to typical thermostat wiring diagrams and the Sequence of Operation section for additional details.
-Consult the thermostat installation instructions for specific information about configuring the thermostat, see Fig. 37 and Fig. 39.
+Consult the thermostat installation instructions for specific information about configuring the thermostat.
+See Fig. 38 and Fig. 39.